jipiboily/spree_multi_lingual/README.md

 SpreeMultiLingual depends on a fork of routing-filter because it supports :exclude option in routes, used for /admin.
 I hope it this feature can me merged into the original repo.

+The flags are from the flags icon set from famfamfam (http://www.famfamfam.com/).

 ## TODO

 1. Make taxons multi languages editable from the taxonomy tree